Carnoy's solution

 Carnoy's solution is a fixative composed of 60% ethanol, 30% chloroform and 10% glacial acetic acid, 1 gram of ferric chloride.

 Carnoy's solution is also the name of a different fixation composed of ethanol and glacial acetic acid (3:1).

+The invention of Carnoy's solution is attributed to Jean-Baptiste Carnoy, a pioneering 19th century cytologist.

 Uses

 Some of the uses of Carnoy's solution are: